Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 As of 2026, what other key foreign-ownership rules or limits should I know in Dubai?

-As of early 2026, the main rule that affects most purchases is that foreigners can only buy in designated freehold areas, and there are no nationality-based quotas or caps on the number of properties you can own in these zones.
+As of early 2026, the main rule that affects most purchases is that foreigners can only buy in designated freehold areas, and beyond that, there are no nationality-based quotas or caps on the number of properties you can own in these zones.

 Recent regulatory updates in 2025 have enhanced digital title deeds and escrow protections, and RERA has tightened monitoring of developers and agents, but no major changes to core foreign ownership rules have been announced for 2026.